Boone emerges from the subway on the corner of Off-Off-Broadway and Canal, carrying the Banker’s Box through sweaty tourists and street hawkers.

 You got a pen?

-He puts the smoke in his mouth and pats himself down.
+He pats himself down.

 No, I don’t.